tk-aria/gollvm/README.md

 This will build the various tools and libraries needed for Gollvm.
 To select a specific C/C++ compiler for the build, you can use the "-DCMAKE_C_COMPILER" and "-DCMAKE_CXX_COMPILER" options to select your desired C/C++ compiler when invoking cmake (details [here](https://gitlab.kitware.com/cmake/community/wikis/FAQ#how-do-i-use-a-different-compiler)).
 Use the "-DLLVM_USE_LINKER=<variant>" cmake variable to control which linker is selected to link the Gollvm compiler and tools (where variant is one of "bfd", "gold", "lld", etc).

 The Gollvm compiler driver defaults to using the gold linker when linking Go programs.
-If some other linker is desired, this can be accomplished by passing "-DGOLLVM_DEFAULT_LINKER=<variant>" when running cmake.
-Note that this default can still be overridden on the command line using the "-fuse-ld" option.
+If some other linker is desired, this can be accomplished like this

+% cmake -DCMAKE_BUILD_TYPE=Debug -DGOLLVM_DEFAULT_LINKER=lld -G Ninja ../llvm-project/llvm

+ when running cmake.

 Gollvm's cmake rules expect a valid value for the SHELL environment variable; if not set, a default shell of /bin/bash will be used.